We use cookies to enhance your browsing experience and analyze our traffic. By using our site, you consent to cookies. Privacy policy

 Empower people to truly own their experiences

-While change is naturally overwhelming, organizations can provide employees with the support they need to embrace technology change.
+While change is naturally overwhelming, organizations can provide employees with the support they need to embrace adopting technology changes in the workplace.
 Organizations can offer different options for support so employees can choose what works best for them.
 Some of these options include offering training in different formats, making experts available through “office hours,” and leveraging super users to share their best practices in engaging and useful ways.
 It’s also a good idea to look beyond individual training and develop sessions that focus on cohort-based development to create effective peer support networks.